danthegoodman1/RedpandaSovereignStructure/README.md

 bash running/0-setup.sh
 ```

+You'll then want to run the `running/1-consume.sh` script in a terminal to consume final output.

+In a third terminal you can run `running/2-write.sh` to write records to the input topic.

+Note that the first time you produce a record it will have to download the llama model.
+This can take some time.
+Use `docker compose logs -f redpanda-connect` to see what it's up to!

 ## Gotchas and other notes

 You will need to adjust the schema registry ID for `record_attempted` in the `format` and `validation` rust transforms.
 This is possible to customize with build flags, but that adds an unncessary amount of complexity for a demo like this.